French Antique Furniture for Sale UK

 French Antique Furniture Styles We Specialise In

-French furniture spans several distinct royal and Imperial periods, each with its own aesthetic character.
+French furniture spans several distinct royal and Imperial periods, each with its own aesthetic character and collector following.

 Louis XV Furniture

 Flowing Rococo curves, cabriole legs, and elaborate ormolu mounts.
 Typically veneered in kingwood, tulipwood, or rosewood with parquetry or marquetry decoration.
-The most sculptural of the French royal styles.
+The most sculptural and exuberant of the French royal styles - c.1723–1774.

 Louis XVI Furniture